yhchiu/ZeroRAM-Suspender/README.md

 - **Memory Optimization**: Choose between native browser discarding or lightweight placeholder pages
 - **Whitelist Support**: Protect important websites from being suspended
 - **Manual Controls**: Suspend or unsuspend tabs manually when needed
+- **Tab Migration**: Seamlessly migrate suspended tabs from other tab suspension extensions (like The Marvellous Suspender)
 - **Simple Interface**: Easy-to-use popup and settings page
 - **Privacy Focused**: All processing happens locally - no data is sent to external servers